scalawithcats/scala-with-cats/src/pages/applicatives/validation.md

 ## Validations

 Scalaz provides two types for modelling error handling: `\/` and a new type called `Validation`.

-We've met `\/` already.
-It is a monad that provides fail-fast error handling semantics.
+We've met `\/` already---it is a monad that provides fail-fast error handling semantics.
 In the following example, we never call `fail2` because `fail1` returns and error:

 ~~~ scala
 type ErrorOr[A] = List[String] \/ A